ItamarDabush/HVT_HyperVirtualTree/README.md

 Accuracy, loss and learning rates are logged automatically.
 ## Issues
 If you encounter any running issues, feel free to open an issue.
 We'll try to look into it and fix as needed.

+this code based on the official code of ["DecisioNet: A Binary-Tree Structured Neural Network"] by Noam Gottlieb and Michael Werman.

 ## Citation
 If you find this code useful, please cite our paper: